2000 Italian Grand Prix: Race

 Michael Schumacher led Häkkinen by 1.4 seconds at the start of lap 13.
 Further back, Zonta passed Heidfeld to take ninth.
 On lap 14, Zonta moved into seventh after passing Gené and Wurz.
 Verstappen overtook Fisichella on the inside into the first chicane for fifth on the 15th lap.
 Villeneuve retired from third on the side of the track on that lap due to an electrical fault.
+This moved Ralf Schumacher to third.
 On the 16th lap, Ralf Schumacher briefly lost control of his car and was overtaken by Verstappen and Zonta.
 Heidfeld spun, stalled on track at the Variante della Roggia chicane and retired after his engine failed on the same lap.
 A second safety car deployment was put on standby as marshals had difficulty removing his car from the circuit.
 After that, there were no more retirements, and the battle at the front and back of the field received attention.

 Salo passed Mazzacane for ninth place on lap 17.
 Verstappen attempted to pass Zonta at the start of the 19th lap as they approached the Variante Goodyear chicane; Verstappen quickly took a defensive position to stop Zonta.
 Two laps later, Zonta made an attempt to pass Verstappen on the inside into the Variante della Rogia chicane for third but was unsuccessful because he ran wide and allowed Verstappen to draw alongside on the outside.
 After leaving the chicane on the same lap, Verstappen momentarily reclaimed third place before Zonta passed him because of his more powerful engine.
 Verstappen unsuccessfully attempted to repass Zonta for third.
 Michael Schumacher lapped consistently in the 1:26 range, setting the race's new fastest lap on lap 22, a 1:26.428, to increase his advantage over Häkkinen to 5.4 seconds, who was 9.9 seconds ahead of Zonta.
 Verstappen was 2.9 seconds behind in fourth but was drawing clear of Ralf Schumacher in fifth.
 On lap 24, Zonta became the first front-runner to make a scheduled pit stop for fuel and tyres, emerging in eleventh place.

 Ralf Schumacher (pictured in 2002) finished third for the second consecutive Grand Prix.